kronberger-droid/Thesis-Latex-Source/README.md

   - still some mistakes
   - make a good introduction
 - Analytical Work
-  - Good introduction
-  - Expected flow regimes
-    - continuum flow needs some work
-  - finish dimension of the flow
+  - dimension of the flow 1D can be more reference based.
   - one-dim insentropic
     - add interpretation
-  - flow behaviours in micro-channels
-    - finish the last paragraphs
-    - make connection to formulation of the leak due to unknown factors inside the reactor
-  - under-expanded nozzle plume
-    - finish the last paragraphs
 - Discusion
   - create red line through the thesis
   - make reference to what was done